heclak/community-a4e-c/README.md

 ### Q: Is there a manual or tutorials?

 **Yes**!
-Locating the NATOPS manual for an A-4E/F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance included in the kneeboard (press RSHIFT+K once inside the cockpit).
+Locating the NATOPS manual for an A-4E/F is the gold standard for understanding this aircraft, but there is a lot of helpful guidance included in the user manual (to access this on the kneeboard, press RSHIFT+K once inside the cockpit, check your the `C:\Users\username\Saved Games\DCS\Mods\aircraft\A-4E-C\Docs` folder for a PDF, or [read it online](https://drive.google.com/drive/folders/1_DPA00CWoRfIsqgh7HYabvpFrOdtBxPi)).

 Past that, [Sidekick65's YouTube Channel](https://www.youtube.com/channel/UC4kJt_8Jw9ByL10ar6b8rQg) features high-quality video tutorials on many systems.

 ### Q: Is there a paint kit I can use to create my own A-4E-C liveries?

 **Yes**!
 This [A-4E-C Paintkit](https://drive.google.com/open?id=19w_bD8xHJiZpAi1JbA2xyPDJpl9dje-4) includes the aircraft's top, bottom and fuel tanks.
 See the included liveries for helpful examples setting up your *description.lua* files.

 - Liveries created for versions of the A-4E-C prior to 2.0 must update their *description.lua* to work.

 - Always place your created liveries just as you would for any other module, in `C:\Users\username\Saved Games\DCS.openbeta\Liveries\A-4E-C`.

 - ***Never put your hard work at risk by installing liveries to the module's files!***